Home » Breakfast » Goetta Recipe (Cincinnati Sausage)

 • The first key to helping them keep shape is slicing them thickly (at least 1/2 inch thick).

 Keep in mind, after implementing each of these tips the patties still won’t be “firm” – they’re not supposed to be.
 Ignore the imperfections in shape or appearance, just shovel the goetta onto your fork and into your mouth and then chew it with complete satisfaction.
-Equipped with these 5 Keys To Goetta Success, it’s time to make some goetta!
+Equipped with these 5 Keys To Goetta Success, it’s time to move on to the goetta recipe!

 Goetta Recipe